-Dan Berens focuses his practice on complex commercial litigation, including actions involving false advertising, debtor-creditor disputes, and state law veil piercing theories, as well as initiating and defending adversary proceedings related to chapter 11 bankruptcy.
+Dan Berens is a trial lawyer who focuses his practice on complex commercial litigation, including actions involving public nuisance, false advertising, debtor-creditor disputes, and state law veil piercing theories, as well as initiating and defending adversary proceedings related to chapter 11 bankruptcy.

 Before joining Jones Day, Dan clerked for Judge L. Scott Coogler of the United States District Court for the Northern District of Alabama.